Helping you find your way back

 Always performing.
 Always pushing.
 Quietly falling apart.

 You’ve built your identity on being capable — the one who handles it, fixes it, holds it all together.
 You move fast.
 Think ahead.
 Stay productive.
+But lately, it’s not working.
+You feel scattered.
+On edge.
+Disconnected from yourself.
+Always calculating what needs to happen next, but inside, something feels off.

 The pressure is constant.
 The rest never really comes.
 You’re exhausted — but terrified of what might unravel if you stop.